Get a Sick Note for Back Pain

 Sick Note for Back Pain

-Back pain sick notes are distinctive because they very commonly result in a “may be fit for work” outcome rather than a full “not fit for work” decision — meaning the doctor recommends specific adjustments such as no heavy lifting, amended duties, or reduced hours that would allow you to return in a modified capacity.
-MedicalCert issues back pain sick notes through GMC-registered UK doctors, same day, with no GP appointment required.
+Back pain sick notes are distinctive because they very commonly result in a "may be fit for work" outcome rather than a full "not fit for work" decision — meaning the doctor recommends specific adjustments such as no heavy lifting, amended duties, or reduced hours that would allow you to return in a modified capacity.
+MedicalCert issues back pain sick notes through GMC-registered UK doctors, most approved same day, with no GP appointment required.

 Not Fit for Work vs May Be Fit for Work — What Back Pain Certificates Say